openstack/ironic-specs/specs/approved/xclarity-driver.rst

 Lenovo XClarity Administrator supports the management of up to 20 chassis with compute nodes and a similar number of rack servers.
 An operator with a large number of systems being managed by XClarity should expect reduced system performance.
-Performace considerations have been provided in references at the end of this specification.
+Performance considerations have been provided in references at the end of this specification.

 Ramdisk impact